A hen requires 24 to 26 hours to produce one egg. Thirty minutes later, she starts all over again.

 Egg yolks are one of the few foods that naturally contain Vitamin D.

 Yolk color depends on the diet of the hen.
 Natural yellow-orange substances such as marigold petals may be added to light-colored feeds to enhance colors.
 Artificial color additives are not permitted.
+No hormones are ever given to laying hens.

 Occasionally, a hen will produce double-yoked eggs throughout her egg-laying career.
 It is rare, but not unusual, for a young hen to produce an egg with no yolk at all.